zailua/Projeto-Recode/README.md

 # Getting Started
 Clone the repository with git.
-You will need node.js
+You will need a SQL Database.

 ## Run
 #### Step 1 - HTML,CSS